ssoulless/RoRmaily/README.md

 Here are some things we would like to implement in the future:

-* better mailing scheduling,
 * message analytics,
 * link tracking,
+* fetching bounces from email service (Amazon SMS, Mandrill, Sendgrid etc.),
-* better Web UI,
+* better templating,
 * _put your beloved feature here_.

 ## How it works